shreyaj1212/COM70-Blockchain-Project/README.md

 ![Screen Shot 2021-10-24 at 2 18 55 PM](https://user-images.githubusercontent.com/32113511/138607546-ee2bd801-ce3d-4d12-9491-aaa79e9f40cd.png)

 Currently, there is no proofOfWork because there is only 1 block in the chain.
 When we add a new block, that proofOfWork will display.
+Similarly, because this is the first block, it does not have a precedingHash (and it never will).

 Let's add RandomPerson to the simulation.
 RandomPerson starts with 0 coin, but Shreya and Grace both give RandomPerson 5 coin each.